Federal Reserve Bank of Minneapolis

 The Minneapolis Fed continues to evolve today, shaped by both its history and ongoing changes to our nation.

 In early 2020, bank President Neel Kashkari partnered with Alan Page, a former Minnesota Supreme Court justice, on an effort to enshrine educational equity as a civil right in the state constitution.
-They cited vast educational disparities among children of different races and socioeconomic groups, which was one of the worst in the nation.
+They cited vast educational disparities among children of different races and socioeconomic groups, which were among the worst disparities in the nation.

-A report on Minnesota’s educational disparities that came out of the two organizations is the basis for the Education Amendment.
+A report on Minnesota’s educational disparities that came out of the two organizations is the basis for the Page education amendment.

-More recently, the Minneapolis Fed opened the Paycheck Protection Program Liquidity Facility to help small businesses around the nation affected by the economic upheaval of the COVID-19 pandemic.
+More recently, the Minneapolis Fed was selected by the Board of Governors to manage the Paycheck Protection Program Liquidity Facility to help small businesses around the nation affected by the economic upheaval of the COVID-19 pandemic.
 The program, a joint effort with the U.S. Treasury, ensures as many lenders as possible, including financial institutions not involved in banking, have the cash on hand to provide more loans.
-It’s based on a section of the Federal Reserve Act allowing reserve banks to lend money to non-banks during emergencies.
+It’s based on a section of the Federal Reserve Act allowing Reserve Banks to lend money to non-banks using certain protocols in "unusual and exigent circumstances" if authorized by the Board of Governors.
 The section was previously invoked in the Great Depression, when it was added as an amendment, and, more recently, during the Great Recession.

 That’s a lot of change for an institution that started out with an almost purely regional focus on banking.
 But it also shows that serving the public by protecting the health of the economy remains in the Minneapolis Fed’s DNA.

-Written by Tu-Uyen Tran, Federal Reserve Bank of Minneapolis, September 2021.
+Written by Tu-Uyen Tran, Federal Reserve Bank of Minneapolis.
+Last updated January 19, 2022.
 See disclaimer.

 - 1 The Federal Reserve Board of Governors, whose members are appointed by the president of the United States, have more votes on the FOMC than reserve bank presidents by design.
 In addition, the president of the New York Fed is the only reserve bank president to have a permanent seat on the FOMC; all other reserve bank presidents are on rotation.